 The Approval Process

-The policy definition that I defined states that whenever someone tries to deploy a RDS Service within AWS, an approval is needed.
-After the user clicks on the RDS service within the Service Broker catalog they then fill out the information needed for the request.
+The policy definition that I defined states that whenever someone tries to deploy a Multi-Cloud Machine, an approval is needed.
+After the user requests the service within the Service Broker catalog they then fill out the information needed for the request.

 Once the user hits the “Submit” button, then the deployment will stall at the Approval Needed step in the deployment.
 So the user will see this type of message in the Deployment section: